-9. Mine the data
+13. Mine the data.

 Mining the data is always important, but odds are you’ll have much more data available about virtual conferences (time in sessions, most popular sessions, files downloaded, etc.) than you have for place-based conferences.
 So make good use of the data as you follow up with attendees and sponsors and debrief with staff and speakers.

-10. Remind registrants to show up
+18. Remind registrants to show up.

 Without the need to book flights and hotels or, at a minimum, arrange to be out of the office for a few hours, it’s easier for virtual attendees to forget about a conference—especially if it’s free.
 Send reminders, negotiating that difficult line between sufficient notice and nagging.
-At least three reminders are usually recommended: one a week before the start of the event, a second the day before, and a third the day of.
+At least three reminders are usually recommended: one a week before the start of the conference, a second the day before, and a third the day of.
 Remember to include how to access the conference and who to go to for questions and issues.
 Even after the live portion of the virtual conference is over, continue to drive attendance for the on-demand offerings.

-11. Start with a bang
+19. Start with a bang.

-Attendance at a virtual event is usually highest on the first day, so schedule your biggest, most important sessions accordingly.
+Attendance at a virtual conference is usually highest on the first day, so schedule your biggest, most important sessions accordingly.
 And plan to get right to things—time the opening of the conference with the keynote, so folks logging on initially know exactly where they should go.
 They’ll have time to explore later—this is your chance to engage them right away.
 Since you aren’t all in the same place, keep various time zones in mind when choosing a start time.